astrogirlnim/portfolio/README.md

 *Portfolio website showcasing professional experience and skills*

-Hi, I'm Nataly Moreno-Martinez.
 I specialize in full-stack app development, mathematical modeling, with expertise in cloud technologies/infrastructure and pipeline architecture.
+This is my portfolio website!

 ## Overview